Cyber Security: Everything You Need to Know in Preparing For An Attack

 Furthermore, from May 2018, there's the possibility of increased fines if you fail to meet the requirements of the new General Data Protection Regulation (GDPR).
 These fines can reach a maximum of €80,000.

 Can your small business afford that?
-If the answer is no, then we highly suggest that you make cyber security a priority.
+If the answer is no, then we highly suggest that you make cyber security a priority in 2019.

 *National Cyber Security Centre 2017.